BIOP/abba-documentation/docs/source/explanation/file_formats_supported.md

 - [Kheops](https://github.com/BIOP/ijp-kheops) Fiji plugin ,
 - [NGFF converter by Glencoe](https://www.glencoesoftware.com/products/ngff-converter/) (!n5 not supported, choose OME-TIFF).

-Alternatively, if you have access to an OMERO database, you can upload your images to OMERO, and the pyramidal levels will by computed by the server.
+Alternatively, if you have access to an OMERO database, you can upload your images to OMERO, and the pyramidal levels will be computed by the server.

 RGB images as well as fluorescent 8-bits and 16-bits images have been successfully tested.
+16-bit RGB images can work, but you need to check `split RGB channels` on import, and each RGB component is viewed as an independent channel.

 ## 3. and calibrated.

 All files need to be properly calibrated (microns, millimeters, etc, but not pixels!).
 ABBA takes advantage of the  calibration to set appropriate registration parameters.
 To know if your images are properly calibrated, you can for instance open them in QuPath, using a Bio-Formats image server, and check that the pixel size is set and correct.

-If your images are uncalibrated, ABBA will assume that each pixel has a size of 1mm, which will lead to gigantic images.
+If your images are uncalibrated, ABBA will assume that each pixel has a size of 1um, an assumption which has no reason to be correct.
 To correct for this issue, you can re-save your images with the proper metadata and make sure that the metadata is recognized by bio-formats.
 This can be done with [Kheops](https://github.com/BIOP/ijp-kheops), which offers an option to override the pixel size while an OME-TIFF version is re-exported.

 If you want to avoid the conversion step and keep using uncalibrated files, you can assemble your files in a QuPath  project, then [set each image pixel size](https://qupath.readthedocs.io/en/0.5/docs/starting/first_steps.html#setting-the-pixel-size).
 ABBA will then read the QuPath metadata, and ignore the original bio-formats metadata.